Aṣẹ: Modern usage in the diaspora

-Since at least the time of the Afrocentrism movement in the Anglophone diaspora during the late 20th century, the term "Ashe" has become a relatively common term in the US, with the general connotation being of affirmation and hopeful wishes.
+Since at least the time of the Afrocentricity movement in the Anglophone diaspora during the late 20th century, the term "Àṣẹ" has become a relatively common term in the United States, with the general connotation being of affirmation and hopeful wishes.
 It has also come to be used in the Black Christian religious context as an equivalent (or replacement) of the word "Amen."